coreos/vault-operator/doc/user/vault.md

-# Configuring Vault nodes
+# Initialize and Unseal a Vault Cluster

-This document describes how to access a Vault node deployed by the vault-operator and configure a High Availability (HA) Vault setup.
+This document describes how to initialize, unseal, and access the Vault service.

-See [Vault operator][getting-started] for information on managing Vault instances using the vault-operator.

 ## Prerequisites

 * [Vault Commands (CLI)][vault-cli] installed
-* [Vault operator][getting-started] configured
+* Before beginning, create the [example][example_vault] Vault cluster.

 ## Initializing a Vault cluster